 Honoring a brother on The Wall and a husband lost to exposure to Agent Orange

-When you look on Thomas’ Wall of Faces page you see his high school senior portrait.
-He is smiling eagerly, wearing a dark brown suit and matching tie.
+When you look on Thomas Peacock’s Wall of Faces page, you see his high school senior portrait.
+He is wearing a dark suit and tie.
 He has a youthful face with deep, brown eyes and bushy eyebrows.
 His copper brown hair is bob length and bangs falls across the front of his face.

 Thomas was born on July 31, 1949 in McArthur, Ohio.
 He was drafted into the U.S. Army after high school and started his tour in Vietnam on August 25, 1969.
 On June 3, 1970, he lost his life while on a combat operation in the Kontum Province of Vietnam.
 He was 20 years old.

 Sharon was 22 years old when her brother died and her life would never be the same.